raka747/CS7641notes/Supervised Learning 6 - Support Vector Machines.md

 Namely that the sum of alpha for each label minus the half the sum of the product of their alphas and labels.

-## Optimal Seperator
+## Optimal Separator

 Once you have solved the quadratic programming problem you can retrieve based on w = \sum_i {\alpha_iy_ix_i}. b can be easily recovered by plugging in an x and y with the w.

 Most of the alaphas are 0 in practice.
 This ends up meaning that many of the input vectors do not matter.
 Hence the name that the machine only needs a few support vectors (the ones with non-zero alphas).
 This is intuitive because the points near the edge really determine the boundary and can't be used to define the counters have no influence.

 This is similar to kNN.
-It's not quite a lazy learner, instead it's as though you put a minimal effort to understand the bare minimum number of points to keep to give you good nearest neighbors.
+It's not quite a lazy learner, instead it's as though you put a minimal effort to understand the bare minimum number of points to keep to give you good nearest neighbours.

 The x's in the equation that we're trying to represent are the dot product and that gives us a notion of the similarity since dot product represents the magnitude of the projection.
-Orthogonal proejction gives dot product of 0 and if the vectors are pointing in a similar direction it gives a larger magnitude.
+Orthogonal projection gives dot product of 0 and if the vectors are pointing in a similar direction it gives a larger magnitude.

 ## Linearly Married